Potentiating, or Mixing Tramadol with Other Substances

 If a person tries to quit tramadol suddenly, they’re likely to experience severe symptoms like diarrhea and vomiting, which can lead to dehydration.
 Trying to drink fluids to rehydrate can be impossible because it creates a cycle of vomiting again and becoming more dehydrated.
 That dehydration can then contribute to organ failure and delirium, either of which could be life-threatening.

-Are you interested in learning more about Zinnia Healing and the treatment programs that we have available?
+Are you interested in learning more about Zinnia Health and the opioid and tramadol treatment programs that we have available?
 We customize every research-backed program to meet the needs and timeline of the individual.
-We also provide additional resources to help ensure long-term success long after you’ve completed structured treatment.
-The hardest part is taking the first step towards recovery.
-Contact Zinnia Healing today at (855) 430-9439 to get on the path to addiction treatment.
+Contact Zinnia Health today at (855) 430-9439 to get on the path to addiction treatment.